Travinkel/belsign-photo-doc/docs/architecture/module_layer_changes.md

 ### 2. Created UserDataAccessAdapter

-The `UserDataAccessAdapter` class was created in the `com.belman.repository.persistence` package to implement the `UserDataAccess` interface and adapt the existing `InMemoryUserRepository`.
+The `UserDataAccessAdapter` class was created in the `com.belman.dataaccess.persistence` package to implement the `UserDataAccess` interface and adapt the existing `InMemoryUserRepository`.
 This adapter follows the Adapter pattern, converting between `UserAggregate` (used by the repository) and `UserBusiness` (used by the business layer).

 ```java
 public class UserDataAccessAdapter implements UserDataAccess {